Stable all nitrogen metallic salt at terapascal pressures

+Our best candidate structure beyond 6.8 TPa, of symmetry $P2_1$ with 10 atoms in the unit cell, also shows very strong charge transfer.
+The computed Bader charges range between -0.20 and +0.35 $|e|$.
+This structure can be viewed as two distorted and buckled square layers, rotated with respect to one another by about $\arctan \frac{3}{4}$.
+Similar energetically competitive structures, such as the $Fdd2$ structure, can be formed with different rotation angles.
+It is likely that the most stable structure at these pressures is an incommensurate charge density wave (CDW) phase.
+Nevertheless, even after additional directed searches as described in the Supplemental Material \cite{epaps}, the 10-atom $P2_1$ phase remains the best candidate.
+The appearance of strong charge transfer effects in an element at such high pressures is most unexpected, as the resulting Coulomb energy is substantial.

-We also found a layered $Cmca$ structure similar to ``black phosphorus'', which becomes thermodynamically stable at about 2 TPa.
-As depicted in the supplementary information, the $Cmca$ structure consists of three-fold-coordinated nitrogen atoms and has zig-zag layers, with a shortest N-N distance of about 1.15 \AA\ at 2.5 TPa, which is much shorter than the N-N separation between the layers of about 1.56 \AA.
+At lower pressures, we found a $Cmca$ structure similar to ``black phosphorus'' to be stable within a narrow pressure range.
+As depicted in the Supplemental Material \cite{epaps}, the $Cmca$ structure consists of three-fold-coordinated nitrogen atoms and has zig-zag layers, with a shortest N-N distance of about 1.15 \AA\ at 2.5 TPa, which is much shorter than the N-N separation between the layers of about 1.56 \AA.
 Layered structures also appear in the high-pressure phases of other small molecules of first row atoms, e.g., CO \cite{Sun2011-CO} and CO$_2$ \cite{Sun2009-CO2}.
-The nitrogen atoms in the $R\bar{3}m$ structure are six-fold-coordinated and form distorted octahedra.
-Pure four-fold coordinated structures often appear in our searches at 3 TPa, but they are less favorable than $Cmca$ and $P4/nbm$.
-The crystal structures and charge transfers of the newly predicted stable phases are summarized in Table\ \ref{table:charge}.